OWASP/CheatSheetSeries/cheatsheets/Mass_Assignment_Cheat_Sheet.md

 ## GitHub case study

 In 2012, GitHub was hacked using mass assignment.
-A user was able to upload his public key to any organization and thus make any subsequent changes in their repositories.
+A user was able to upload their public key to any organization and thus make any subsequent changes in their repositories.
 [GitHub's Blog Post](https://blog.github.com/2012-03-04-public-key-security-vulnerability-and-mitigation/).

 ## Solutions